Pen-y-Fan/stranding/README.md

 - A user can filter orders for trucks ( > 600 kg)
 - A user can stash a delivery in a private locker at a location or in a pill box, these can be 'other' with a comment on the location.
 Null is on person / truck etc
 - A user can multi filter by status (e.g. unavailable & available) to allow delivery planning
 - A user can view update a delivery to failed and give a reason for failure (e.g. must be raining)
-- A user can view past failed deliveries with the comment(s) why each delivery failed
+- A user can view past failed deliveries with the comment(s) why each delivery failed to help remind the reason and help to succeed next time
 - A user can filter deliveries by district (West / Central) so they may view deliveries in progress including stashed deliveries
 - A user can filter orders by district (West / Central) so they may view orders